altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 "RG::I think it worked."

 'Could we have pulled anything else?'
-~No... in the pit of his stomach he knew~
+~No... in the pit of his stomach he knew.
-~There was a seed going in him - he could feel but not remove it~ 'Maybe he could kill it.'
+There was a seed going in him - he could feel but not remove it~ 'Maybe he could kill it.'
 ~Thoughts reeled~
 "U::Yes, what is it?"

 ~Uri's voice cut through the line like a knife~ "RG::Alice's latest serum looks like the one."
-~Juan was looking at doors, exits~
+~Juan was looking at doors, exits.
-~A silence on the line~
+A silence on the line~
 "AG::Are you at the market again, Juan?"
 "JL::I didn't think... look, never mind - I'm on my way back."
 *Juan walked to the door*